-The latest issue for May 2017 is out!
+The latest issue for August 2017 is out!
 Make sure you pick up a hard copy on the newsstands or check out the preview of the online digital copy below!

 Some say print is dead, but here at Northern Wilds, we don’t believe it.
 Sure, big newspapers and magazines took a hit as online technology changed the way people receive news and information and companies advertise their products.
 But publications, such as Northern Wilds, continue to be supported by readers and advertisers, because they fill a niche within their community.
 As always, we thank those readers and advertisers for their continued support.
 We strive to provide you with a publication that is informative, useful and just plain fun to read.

 While print is our strong suit, we’ve always recognized the importance of the Internet.
 We have an online edition of Northern Wilds magazine, an expansive website, a weekly e-newsletter and an active Facebook page.
 Our online following continues to grow.
 Now, we’re about to take another step into the online world.
 We’ve begun offering sweepstakes and contests where you can win some great prizes.
 Every month, we’ll feature our current contests on this page.
 Information will also be included on our website under the Contest tab.
 If you follow us on Facebook, you’ll see our contest promotions, too.